MySims: Music

 The game's music was composed by John Enroth and Silas Hite of Mutato Muzika.
 The music changes depending on what type of building the player is visiting.
 There is a specific motif for each business and for each Interest, which will play when the player approaches a building.

 Release

 MySims was released for the Wii and Nintendo DS in September 2007.
 In October 2008, the game was released on PC, featuring additional characters and online features, allowing players to communicate and participate in mini-games such as tag and hide-and-seek.
 In 2010, Taco Bell included a copy of MySims with its kids' meals in the United States.

 On November 19, 2024, Electronic Arts released My Sims: Cozy Bundle on Nintendo Switch, featuring a high-definition version of MySims.
 On March 18, 2025, it was released on EA Play, Steam, and the Epic Games Store.
 A subsequent update from Electronic Arts added compatibility with the Steam Deck.
-On November 6, 2025, MySims: Cozy Bundle was released on Apple Arcade.
+On November 6, 2025, MySims: Cozy Bundle was released on Apple Arcade and soon followed up with PlayStation 5 and Xbox Series X/S releases on November 18.